w3c/wai-aria-practices/ARIA/apg/patterns/menubar/menu-and-menubar-pattern.md

       <section id="about">
         <h2>About This Pattern</h2>
         <p>
-          A <a href="#menu" class="role-reference">menu</a> is a widget that offers a list of choices to the user, such as a set of actions or functions.
+          A <a href="https://w3c.github.io/aria/#menu" class="role-reference">menu</a> is a widget that offers a list of choices to the user, such as a set of actions or functions.
           Menu widgets behave like native operating system menus, such as the menus that pull down from the menubars commonly found at the top of many desktop application windows.
           A menu is usually opened, or made visible, by activating a <a href="../menu-button/">menu button</a>, choosing an item in a menu that opens a sub menu, or by invoking a command, such as <kbd>Shift + F10</kbd> in Windows, that opens a context specific menu.
           When a user activates a choice in a menu, the menu usually closes unless the choice opened a submenu.
         </p>

         <p>
-          A menu that is visually persistent is a <a href="#menubar" class="role-reference">menubar</a>.
+          A menu that is visually persistent is a <a href="https://w3c.github.io/aria/#menubar" class="role-reference">menubar</a>.
           A menubar is typically horizontal and is often used to create a menu bar similar to those found near the top of the window in many desktop applications, offering the user quick access to a consistent set of commands.
         </p>